mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ```

 The “located in” relationship means that more precise searches can be constructed, e.g. a computer can
-return this dataset alongside other datasets that are "located in" a precisely defined area called a
+return this dataset alongside other datasets that are spatially "located in" a precisely defined area called a
 "desert" -- not just related to deserts in some unknown way, which is all that is possible with keywords.

 ## Semantic Annotations in EML 2.2.0